 Siddhar Thirumoolar, as seen by Sivakami Om Anandi

-We, Thasleem Farzana and Pekka Kontiainen, have been seekers all our lives.
+I, Jai Praveen, have been a seeker all of my life.
 It has shown externally and internally in many ways, very often contrasting the expectations of the society.
-Our paths
+My path lead me to my Teacher

 This series of practices known as the Three Divine Qualities is somewhat unique to Indian Yoga.
 They admit to the importance of chakra energy on the front of the body as well as the more traditional chakra system which lies at intervals along the spine.
 Through systematic steps, it cleanses and clears all levels of the chakra system which has a direct correlation to every other aspect of our being.
 Each chakra actually has seven layers or levels.
 Each succeeding level interpenetrates all the levels below it, including the physical body.
 These levels each have their own vibration.
 They all occur at different vibratory rates and therefore can occupy the same space.
 These chakra vibrations are reflected outward to make up the individual's aura or auric field and there they also interpenetrate all seven levels.
 Therefore we actually have seven bodies all occupying the same space at the same time.